zine-eddine303/obsidian-notes/Business/CV.md

 - [ ] A brief 2-3 sentence summary of your expertise, key skills, and what you bring to potential employers.
 Highlight specific tools, techniques, or industries you're experienced in.
 	- A versatile web and graphic designer with expertise in web design, development, responsive design, and user experience.
 With a strong background in both corporate and freelance environments, I have developed comprehensive design systems, branding, and UI/UX for software applications, including a full visual identity for an ERP system.
 Skilled in HTML, CSS, and generative AI tools, I bring a creative and technical approach to each project.
 Seeking to contribute innovative design solutions to agencies or corporate teams.

-### 3. **Skills**
+### 3. **Hard Skills**

-Break this into two categories:

 - Web Design: Wireframing, Site Maps, Design Systems, Prototyping, Responsive Design, Mobile First Design
-- Web Development: Design Tokens*, Wordpress, git, syncfusion, web hosting, woocommerce, LMS, webmaster,
+- Web Development: Design Tokens*, Wordpress, git, syncfusion, web hosting, woocommerce, LMS, webmaster, SEO
-- Responsive Design
-- User Experience (UX)
-- Design Systems & UI Development
+- Languages and libraries: HTML, CSS, Sass, JavaScript, Bootstrap, Tailwind, Material,
-- Branding & Visual Identity (Logo Design, Color Systems, Guidelines)
+- Branding & Visual Identity (Logo Design, Color Systems, Guidelines, Social Media Posts, Printables, Packaging, Stationery)
 - Photo Manipulation & Retouching
-- Generative AI for Creative Projects
+- Generative AI
-- Graphic Design (Social Media Posts, Printables, Packaging)
-- [ ] **Technical Skills**: Adobe Creative Suite (Photoshop, Illustrator, InDesign, XD), Figma, HTML, CSS, JavaScript, WordPress, etc.
+- **Tools**: Adobe Creative Suite (Photoshop, Illustrator, InDesign, XD), Figma, Make, ClaudeAI*,

+### 4. Soft Skills
+Add measured metrics with each soft skill in order to make it not a buzzword
+- X
+- X
+- X

 ### 4. **Professional Experience**